changchen/L2TI/README.md

 - Used as a musical instrument, player can define his own musical instrument by any image.

 ## To-do
-- Support touch opration of mobile device
+- Support touch operation on mobile device
-- Open the local image by user
+- Support open the local image by user
 - Add more tone options